-DJI’s tiny new Spark drone starts at $499
+DJI’s tiny new Spark drone is $499 and kind of a big deal

 CMC_3540

 The tiny drone is available for pre-order today and starts shipping next month in three different colors.
+Assuming, of course, that the company doesn’t run into the sorts of production issues that plague the Mavic.
 There are a number of accessories available for the drone, a number of which are jammed into the $699 Fly More deluxe version.
 And the thing naturally works with the first-person video goggles that the company debuted alongside the Mavic last year.

+DJI also went big on the warranty this time out, after the Mavic ran into some issues with its own launch (not to mention our own birdhouse-related issues) and GoPro’s Karma started literally falling from the sky.

 Every time DJI announces a drone these days, the company makes the promise of finally mainstreaming the still relatively emerging technology.
 And every time the argument sounds a little more convincing.
 Last year’s Mavic backpack drone made a pretty compelling case, at least as far as getting more of these devices into the hands of photo enthusiasts.
+And the camera body-sized Spark is even more tempting for those on the go.

 While a palm-sized body and sub-$500 price point, the company is taking some pretty significant steps beyond just photographers and videographers.
 It’s still a pretty expensive toy at the end of the day.
 But with the number of features the company is tossing in here, the notion of a solid drone for the rest of us, just became a little more real.